-Lori Greiner is interested, and she says she’ll go in with Mark.
-They decide on a split, $100,000 for 20% equity on Mark’s part, and Lori will throw in $50,000 for an additional 10%.
-As a result, Brandon gets two sharks.
-He quickly agrees, but how has the company done?
-Keep reading our
+Lori Greiner is also interested, and she says she’ll go in with Mark.
+They decide on a split, $100,000 for 20% equity on Mark’s part, and Lori will throw in $50,000 for an additional 10% equity.

-Pasta by Hudson had a tough time following the airing of the show, mostly due to the COVID-19 pandemic.
-It really took a bite out of his sales, though he continued to make meals for delivery.
-Still, he has two locations now and hopes to start his frozen meatball business soon, on Barbara’s advice.
+Research for our Pasta by Hudson update revealed that the company had a tough time following the airing of the show, mostly due to the COVID-19 pandemic.
+It really took a bite out of Brandon’s sales, though he continued to make meals for delivery and has grown to an annual revenue of around $4 million a year.

-During research for our Pasta by Hudson update, we found that despite difficulties due to the state of the world, the company had made about $850,000 halfway through 2021.
-You can find their menu and other information on their website.
+During research for our Pasta by Hudson update, we found that despite difficulties due to the pandemic, the company had made about $850,000 halfway through 2021.

 You can find the other company updates from Season 11 Episode 17 here: